Say Anything (BoJack Horseman): Synopsis

 Princess Carolyn pulls BoJack Horseman out of a week-long bender after Diane Nguyen's engagement to Mr. Peanutbutter, getting BoJack a commercial shoot for a bourbon manufacturer.
-As her agency merges with her rival Vanessa Gekko's, she loses her client Cate Blanchett and a project about Eva Braun to her.
+As her agency merges with her rival Vanessa Gekko's, she loses her client Cate Blanchett and a project about Eva Braun to Gekko.
 When BoJack ditches the bourbon shoot to go on a date with her, leaving Todd Chavez to do it, Princess Carolyn finds herself enjoying it until BoJack gets another call from former friend Herb Kazzaz, prompting him to leave to go visit Herb.
 Distraught, Princess Carolyn barely manages to win back the Eva Braun project and manages to secure BoJack a role in the upcoming movie about the movie based on the Hollywood (now called "Hollywoo") D (part of the Hollywood Sign).
-She calls BoJack while he drives back from Herb's, but he dismisses her, miserable.
-As she sends her assistant home for the night, Princess Carolyn stares out her office window at the city below as her phone alarm wishes her a happy fortieth birthday.
+She calls BoJack while he drives back from Herb's, but he dismisses her.
+Miserable, as she sends her assistant Laura home for the night, Princess Carolyn stares out her office window at the city below as her phone alarm wishes her a happy fortieth birthday.